isomerpages/moe-oneschoolbus/_guides-for-bus-operators/How do I create or edit bus routes?.md

  ![](/images/Operator/osb%20ops%2004%20create%20route.png)

 **School:** What school does this route serve?
 If your school is not on the dropdown, please contact the school’s Admin Manager to add you to the system.

 **Pick Up/Drop Off:** The route is `Pick Up` if students are going to school, and `Drop Off` if the students are returning home.

 **Bus Route:** The name of the bus route for your reference.
 (Example: AM1, AM2, PM1, PM2)

 **Bus No.:** The bus no. will be reflected on the drivers’ attendance app.
 (Example: Bus 1, Bus 2)

 **Vehicle Plate No.:** The license plate number of your buses.

 **Vehicle Capacity:** The maximum number of students that can fit in your bus.

 **Start Time/Dismissal Time:** If this is a pick-up route, start time refers to the time at the first stop.
 If this is a drop-off route, start time is when your bus leaves school.

-    **Driver/Attendant Mobile Number**: We use this mobile number for your staff to log into the attendance app, so make sure this is correct.
+**Driver/Attendant Mobile Number:** We use this mobile number for your staff to log into the attendance app, so make sure this is correct.
 For foreign numbers, add the country code in front, eg `+60`.
 Any changes to the name and contact number here

 3. You will now see your created bus route, as below.